 On day 2, after the 16 to 24 hour wait, dissolve the black treacle in the warm water.
-Use a small bowl to do so.
+Use a small bowl or pan to do so.

 Give the dough another quick mix, then place in an oil-brushed baking tin (I use a dough scraper to help with this process).
 The dough should only fill about half the tin, giving it room to proof and rise to the top.

 Wrap a polythene bag around the loaf tin to prevent the dough from drying out.

 Proof for about 5 hours until almost doubled in size.
 Please note, the time required will depend on the room temperature.
 This process may happen more quickly if you live in warmer climes!

 Preheat the oven in time, then bake for 20 minutes at 240°C on the second lowest shelf, then at 200°C for another 50 minutes.